Here Are Your Cold Weather Conversation Starters For Today

 Meanwhile, have we mentioned that it's cold?

 Yes, it's winter.
 But no, people are not going to stop talking about how cold it is.
-If you're tired of comparing your glove effectiveness to that of your coworkers — or you live in a balmy climate and want to feel superior — try these facts on for size:
+If you're tired of comparing your glove effectiveness to that of your co-workers' — or you live in a balmy climate and want to feel superior — try these facts on for size:

 It's colder in South Dakota than it is at the South Pole.
 Granted, it is summertime in Antarctica.
-Still, this morning it was minus 3 Fahrenheit at the Amundsen-Scott South Pole weather station.
-At Lake City, S.D., it's about minus 7.
+Still, on Wednesday morning it was minus 3 Fahrenheit at the Amundsen-Scott South Pole weather station.
+At Lake City, S.D., it was about minus 7.

-It was snowing in Tallahassee this morning.
+It was snowing in Tallahassee on Wednesday morning.

 It’s snowing in Tallahassee!
 As exciting as this is, please use extreme caution if you are driving & don’t expose yourself to the cold for too long without proper gear. #SunshineState #SnowDay #WinterIsHere pic.twitter.com/QVnnCTWQ5E— Tallahassee Police (@TallyPD) January 3, 2018